RetroAchievements/docs/docs/developer-docs/real-examples/using-add-source-and-deltas-for-collectibles-and-similar-achievements.md

+---
+title: Using AddSource and Deltas for Collectible Achievements
+description: Learn how to effectively use the AddSource flag and Deltas to create achievements for collectibles, ensuring accurate tracking and preventing premature triggers in games.
+---

 # Using `AddSource` and Deltas for Collectibles and Similar Achievements

 In this example is a simple way one can utilize the `AddSource` flag in their achievement logic.